 I am not photogenic and never have been.

-When I got married two different times, my biggest fear was not tripping on my veil, getting my period on my wedding day or whether or not the minister would show up.
+When I got married two different times, my biggest fear was not tripping on my veil, getting my period on my wedding day, or whether the minister would show up.

 It was a simple fact that I had to get my picture taken.